09:30 PM - 06:30 AM

 Music Matters: Music on the Front Line

 Clive Myrie is in conversation with fellow journalists.
-He and Caroline share stories to reveal the power and significance of music when reporting from extreme conflict situations.
+He and Steve share stories to reveal the power and significance of music when reporting from extreme conflict situations.

 04:00 PM - 05:00 PM